The Real Cost of HOA Documents: A Breakdown by Document Type

 Rush Fees

-The premium for expedited processing when standard delivery isn't fast enough.
+The premium for expedited processing when standard delivery won't cut it.

 Typical rush fee premiums: